Back in september, I quit my job as a game programmer. I held this job for almost 3 years, the longest I have had any job.

 Then it just became a 50+ hours per week chore with a lot of pressure, and I quit in september of 2005.

 I went on vacation to the states for 3 weeks with Anna and came back and started a job in the web business, working for a place that did web solutions for all kinds of clients, including some very high profile ones.

 I have done web work since about 1996, so web is old hat to me.

 I took the job with the hopes that their high profile clients would provide ample opportunity to do something new all the time.
 Unfortunately, as a business that creates a lot of websites with their own CMS, there was a high degree of easy, repetitive work.

-One of my greatest weaknesses (which fortunately feeds some of my strengths) is my utter intolerance for easy, repetitive work, so I quit the job after 2 months.
+One of my greatest weaknesses (which fortunately feeds some of my strengths) is my utter intolerance for easy, repetitive work, so I quit the job after 2 months see it here.